-This Customer Experience release introduces key enhancements based on customer feedback.
-These improvements include changes to the user interface and some new capabilities.
+The new Customer Experience release introduces key enhancements based on customers feedback.
+These improvements include changes to the user interface and some new capabilities:

 - Ability to access the repeated calls count: Have you ever wanted to access data regarding the repeated calls from the same number?
 How many calls have I received from this caller in the last four hours?
 Has the caller left a voicemail or dropped the call abruptly?
 Did an agent respond to these calls and help resolve the issue, or are these spam calls?

-- Improved searchability of downloaded reports: For easier locating and archiving, today's date and time stamp is appended to all downloaded files such as the Recent Calls summary file (Recent Calls Summary 12-07-2017 13-46-09.xlsx) and image files in Dominant Paths and IVR Metrics (Dominant Paths 12-07-2017 17-37-23.png).
+- Improved searchability of downloaded reports: For easier locating and archiving, today's date and time stamp is appended to all downloaded files such as the Recent Calls summary file (Recent Calls Summary 12-07-2017 13-46-09.xlsx).

 - Ability to Filter Call Direction and Call type: In Recent Calls, call type is now split into two filters: Call Direction and Call Type for better granularity of data: